 Firstly, pictures of the three people who organised this event, all members of the Goldfields Historical and Arts Society.
-The president John Tully holding a replica, Rachel Buckley our secretary (sometimes our scary Queen Victoria) and Ken Duell a committee member with a long service with the local CFA with the actual crowbar used in unearthing the nugget.
+The president John Tully is holding a replica and Ken Duell, a committee member with a long service with the local CFA is relaxing on the actual crowbar used in unearthing the nugget.
+Also we have Rachel Buckley our secretary (sometimes aka our scary Queen Victoria)

 This event attracted international interest including this audio interview with John Tully and Suzie Deason by BBC Cornwall.
 We are grateful for the BBC’s enthusiastic support.